ReekenX/ansible-playbooks/README.md

 Highly reusable `Ansible` automation playbooks.

-Can be used with servers and personal computers.
+Tested with real servers and personal computers.

-No configuration is needed in order to use this software.
+No configuration steps are needed in order to use this software.

 # You know Ansible, right?